-You will ideally need to purchase a Bluetooth FM Transmitter – this will connect to your phone via Bluetooth and play your phone’s audio through your radio on a specific frequency, shown as matching numbers on your transmitter and radio – and a suitable phone mount for use in your car.
+You will need to purchase a Bluetooth FM Transmitter, which will connect to your phone via Bluetooth and play your phone’s audio through your radio on a specific frequency, shown as matching numbers on your transmitter and radio.
+You’ll also need to get a suitable phone mount for use in your car.

-Good phone mounts for car use are so widespread, as all phone accessories are, that it’s difficult to separate the wheat from the chaff.
+Good phone mounts for cars are so widespread that it’s difficult to separate the wheat from the chaff.
 Again, these are readily available online, or in car-related shops and the vast majority of phone shops.

 To help you sort through the hundreds of variations and options, here’s Amazon.co.uk’s top choice from Mpow: https://smile.amazon.co.uk/Mpow-Windscreen-Universal-Windshield-Dashboard-Black/dp/B016MIBFES/ref=sr_1_5?s=electronics&ie=UTF8&qid=1551700321&sr=1-5&keywords=car+mount+phone+holder

-Once you’ve got your equipment together, you’ll need to set up Android Auto on your phone using the following steps:
+Once you’ve got your equipment together, you’ll need to set up Android Auto on your phone following these steps:

-- Plug your Bluetooth FM Transmitter into your car – usually in the cigarette lighter socket but check the instructions for details.
+- Plug your Bluetooth FM Transmitter into your car, this is usually in the cigarette lighter socket but check the instructions for details.

 - Launch the Android Auto app on your phone and tap the Menu icon in the top left corner.

-- Then, scroll down the list of devices to find your Bluetooth FM Transmitter and select that – this will tell your phone to automatically connect to that device when you open Android Auto, as long as the transmitter is on.
+- Scroll down the list of devices to find your Bluetooth FM Transmitter and select that.
+This will tell your phone to automatically connect to that device when you open Android Auto, as long as the transmitter is on.

-Once you’ve setup Android Auto in this way, you will be able to use Google Assistant – in all of its voice recognition glory – to control a lot of the features of your phone and enhance your driving experience.
+Once you’ve set up Android Auto you will be able to use Google Assistant in all of its voice recognition glory to control a lot of the features of your phone and enhance your driving experience.

-For the iPhone owners amongst you, you will have access to Apple CarPlay.
-This overlay uses our dear friend, Siri, to keep you connected whilst on the road.
+iPhone owner will have access to Apple CarPlay.
+This overlay uses Siri to keep you connected whilst on the road.

 Apple CarPlay is compatible with much newer vehicles only, via USB connection.
-The full list can be found here: https://www.apple.com/ios/carplay/available-models/
+The full list of which can be found here: https://www.apple.com/ios/carplay/available-models/

 For older cars, you will need to get a new head unit, complete with screen, which will replace your stereo and fit into the same space that you radio occupies.
-Most standard radios are single-DIN in size – this is approximately 180mm wide x 50mm high.
+Most standard radios are single-DIN in size approximately 180mm wide x 50mm high.

-Prices for head units are generally in excess of £300, with professional fitting – highly recommended – usually included.
+Prices for head units are generally in excess of £300, with professional fitting usually included.

 Once you have made the necessary adaptations to your vehicle, you can simply plug your phone in using a USB cable or via Bluetooth and the new hardware will handle the rest.